glvckoma/strawberry-jam/plugins/UsernameLogger/readme.md

 userlogsettings threshold 100
 ```

+## Leak Check Process

+The leak checker now maintains a persistent index of where it left off, allowing you to:

+1. Stop a check at any time with `leakcheckstop`
+2. Continue exactly where you left off with `leakcheck`
+3. Fast-forward or rewind to a specific position with `setindex <number>`
+4. Remove already processed usernames with `trimprocessed` to free up space

+The plugin carefully tracks which usernames have been processed to avoid duplicates and maintain efficiency.

 ## Notes

 - The plugin requires the LeakCheck API key for leak checking functionality.
-Using the `!setapikey` command is the most reliable way to provide it.
-- Usernames collected are deduplicated within the current session before being logged.
+- All state, including the current processing position, is saved between sessions.
 - The `processed_usernames.txt` file acts as an ignore list to prevent re-processing usernames in subsequent leak checks.
-- All log files are created in the specified output directory (defaults to `./data/`).
+- All log files are created in the data directory.